sakobu/rpo-r3f-demo/README.md

 This demo showcases the [rpo-suite](https://www.npmjs.com/package/rpo-suite) TypeScript library, which provides analytical solutions for propagating relative state between two spacecraft in orbit using the Yamanaka-Ankersen and Clohessy-Wiltshire algorithms.

 The visualization renders a chief spacecraft at the origin and a deputy spacecraft whose relative motion is computed using exact analytical state transition matrices.
-Users can observe various proximity operations scenarios including natural motion orbits, approach trajectories, and flyarounds.
+Users can observe various proximity operations scenarios including natural motion orbits and approach trajectories.

 ## Features